 The French Alps is renowned for its easily accessible yet wild ski touring terrain.
 Strike out from Chamonix and access the Haute Route, possibly the most famous ski tour in the world.
 The Vanoise National Park in the Tarantaise Valley is undoubtedly one of the most beautiful areas of wilderness in Europe and a ski touring paradise.
 Or head further south and explore less frequented terrain in the stunningly remote Queyras Regional Park.

 The Vallée Blanche is what skiing is all about.
 If you’re in Chamonix and you’re a confident intermediate skier, this run is a must.
 It's a 23 km off-piste descent covering a massive 2800 m vertical drop from the Aiguille du Midi (3842 m) back to Chamonix (1050 m).
 The Vallée Blanche has every type of skiing you could possible want - steeps, ice, powder, couloirs and the high mountain scenery is second to none.
 There are four different routes that are run commercially, the most popular being the 'voie normale' or classic route.

 The French Alps most extreme terrain is accessible to expert skiers with mountaineering experience and a keen sense of adventure.
-You need to be comfortable skiing difficult off-piste terrain and have some high altitude mountaineering experience under your belt.
-Then, with the expertise of a local qualified guide, you can take on the Alps’ legendary couloirs and steep powder pitches, such as Chamonix's Glacier Rond and the north face of the Aiguille du Midi.
+You need to be comfortable skiing difficult off-piste terrain and have some high altitude mountaineering experience.
+With the expertise of a qualified guide, you can take on the Alps’ legendary couloirs and steep powder pitches.
 Discover the best of the French Alps’ insane steeps and get ready to push your skiing to the next level!

 FRANCE SKI INFO